alandmoore/lifts/README.rst

 Requirements
 ============

+- Python 2.7+ or Python 3.4+
-- LIFTS is based on Flask, and requires flask.
+- LIFTS is based on Flask, and requires ``flask``.
 It is probably best to run it using a python virtual environment.
 - LIFTS needs to authenticate with an LDAP service, such as Active Directory or eDirectory.
-It also requires the python-ldap library.
+It also requires the ``ldap3`` library.
 - You probably want to run it using a real web server, such as apache with mod_wsgi.
 - You should almost certainly run it on a unixlike system such as Linux or BSD where there is a decent cron daemon and GNU find.
-- You also need to run it on a server where some sort of MTA is running and properly configured (a.k.a. "sendmail" functionality).
+- You also need to run it on a server where some sort of MTA is running and properly configured (a.k.a. ``sendmail`` functionality).
 - Finally, you need a directory on that server being shared publicly by apache, where the uploaded files will go.

 Example Setup